Mullineux map: $d$-balanced partitions and $d$-runner matrices: Introduction

 \section{Introduction}

-Let $e$ be a positive integer greater than two.
-If $e$ is prime, the Mullineux map $m_e$ describes the effect of the tensor product with the sign on the irreducible modules of symmetric groups.
-More precisely, if $\lambda$ is an $e$-regular partition, $m_e(\lambda)$ is defined by
+Let $e$ be a positive integer greater than one.
+If $e$ is prime, then the irreducible modules of symmetric groups over a field of characteristic $e$ are labelled by $e$-regular partitions.
+The \textit{Mullineux map} $m_e$ describes the effect of the tensor product with the sign on these irreducible modules.
+More precisely, if $\lambda$ is an $e$-regular partition, then $m_e(\lambda)$ is defined by

-Using an involution on Hecke algebras in quantum characteristic $e$, this algebraic definition can be generalised to all $e>2$; see \cite{BrundanMullineuxHecke98}.
+where $D^{\mu}$ is the irreducible module labelled by an $e$-regular partition $\mu$.
+Using an involution on Hecke algebras in quantum characteristic $e$, this algebraic definition can be generalised to all integers $e>1$; see \cite{BrundanMullineuxHecke98}.

-In this paper, we apply the Mullineux map to particular families of partitions.
-We introduce the following terminology.
+In this paper, we establish a new, surprising behaviour of the Mullineux map applied to particular families of partitions, revealing more of its combinatorial properties.
+Our results are motivated by the connection between the Mullineux map and the decomposition matrices and the results of Giannelli and Wildon \cite{GiannelliWildonFoulkesandDecomposition15}; see the background section for more details.
+Throughout the paper, we use the following terminology.

 \begin{definition} We say that a rim hook of a partition is an \textit{$e$-divisible hook} if its size is divisible by $e$.
 For a positive integer $d$, we say that a partition $\lambda$ is \begin{enumerate}[label=\textnormal{(\roman*)}] \item \textit{\dbal}if the arm length of any $e$-divisible hook of $\lambda$ is congruent to $0$ modulo $d$; \item \textit{\dsbal}if the arm length of any $e$-divisible hook of $\lambda$ is congruent to $-1$ modulo $d$; \item \textit{\dunb}if the arm length of any $e$-divisible hook of $\lambda$ is \emph{not} congruent to $0$ modulo $d$; \item \textit{\dsunb}if the arm length of any $e$-divisible hook of $\lambda$ is \emph{not} congruent to $-1$ modulo $d$. \end{enumerate} \end{definition}